Abscess

 Overview of Abscess

-- Bacterial infections usually cause pus formation in that area.
+- Bacterial infections are the primary cause of pus formation in these areas.

 Epidemiology